 Standard deviation is a measure of how much an investment's returns can vary from its average return.
-It is a measure of volatility and in turn, risk.
+It is a measure of volatility and, in turn, risk.
 Finding out the standard deviation as a measure of risk can show investors the historical volatility of investments.
 The higher the standard deviation, the more volatile or risky an investment may be.

 How Does Standard Deviation Work?